zeroeightysix/KAMI/README.md

 ## Downloading

 Note: You need to be logged into GitHub to do this.
-If you don't want to login, [build](#building) your own jar.
+If you don't want to login, [build](#building) your own jar, or download the latest from [releases](https://github.com/zeroeightysix/KAMI/releases/latest).

 1. Go to the [Actions](https://github.com/zeroeightysix/KAMI/actions) tab
 2. Click on the latest action
-3. Click on "KAMI mod jar"
+3. Click on "KAMI Artifacts archive"
 4. Extract downloaded zip file
 5. [Install](#installing)

+If you get a 404 error after following step 3, you're not logged in to GitHub.

 <details>
  <summary>Images</summary>